American Samoa

 Dig Deeper

-Is there a right to counsel in American Samoa?
+Does the Sixth Amendment right to counsel apply to American Samoa?

 What are the required qualifications of the chief public defender?